patomoi/ATS-20-Starter-Pack/README.md

 this pack is intended to be a friendly way to update the firmware to new ATS-20 radio users this pack offers:

--Arduino IDE v1.8.16 with required libraries included (pu2clr/SI4735, Tiny4kOLED, TinyOLED-Fonts) -Arduino sketch with dependencies, using PU2CLR and VE3XLT examples -CH341 Driver required by chinese arduino nano clones
+-Arduino IDE v1.8.16 with required libraries included (pu2clr/SI4735, Tiny4kOLED, TinyOLED-Fonts) [although arduino ide brings required libraries, it is advisable to check the latest version of these in the libraries manager]
+-Arduino sketch with dependencies, using PU2CLR and VE3XLT examples -CH341 Driver required by chinese arduino nano clones